 The custodian manages the account until the minor comes of age.

-3. All UTMA account assets transfer to the beneficiary.
+All custodial assets transfer to the UTMA beneficiary.

-UTMA accounts can invest in typical securities, like stocks, bonds, mutual funds, and ETFs.
-They can also hold life insurance policies and real estate property, as well as other alternative assets like fine art.
+You can use an UTMA accounts to invest in typical securities, like stocks, bonds, mutual funds, and ETFs.
+These accounts can also hold life insurance policies and real estate property, as well as other assets like royalties, patents, and fine art.

 The custodian is responsible for managing the UTMA account and any of its investments, similar to how a trustee manages a trust.
-The custodian can be the donor (the person who opened or donated to the account), another adult, or a financial institution.
+The custodian can be the donor (the person who opened or donated to the account), another adult (like a grandparent), or a financial institution.

-UTMA expands upon an older law called the Uniform Gifts to Minors Act (UGMA), which restricted the types of assets the account could hold.
+UTMA expands upon an older law called the Uniform Gifts to Minors Act (UGMA), which restricted the types of assets a custodial account could hold.
 Each state sets their own inheritance laws — all states but one (South Carolina) have replaced their UGMA statutes with UTMA ones.

 The age of adulthood may be defined differently for custodial accounts, like UTMAs or 529 plans, depending on your state.
 (Sometimes you may see this referred to as the age of trust termination.)
 For example, in New York a child becomes a legal adult at age 18, but for custodial accounts the age of legal adulthood is 21.

-In some states, you may be able to extend the custodian’s control for a few more years and delay the age at which the child receives the assets.
-(If you want more control over when a beneficiary receives assets and how they are used, then you might consider a trust, which can be tailored to meet your needs.
-Learn more about setting up a trust for a minor.)
+In some states, you may be able to extend the custodian’s control for a few more years and delay the age at which your child receives the assets even further.
+If you want more control over when a beneficiary receives assets and how they are used, then you might consider a trust, which can cover more situations and be tailored to yours.

 The custodian can spend or invest the money in the UTMA account at their discretion, as long as it’s for the minor’s benefit.
-This covers a wide range of expenses, including education, transportation, and extracurricular activities like music lessons or summer camp.
+This covers a wide range of expenses, including education, transportation, and extracurricular activities like music lessons or summer camp for the beneficiary.